 But this is not the right way.
 You should make clear what your suggestions are.
 For more details, please read Additional Questions and Answers of Upwork Job Application.

 12: Applying for a job where interviews are already being taken

 Often you will notice that while you are applying for a job, there are already one or more interviews that are in process.
-Taking an interview with a worker means that the job is already 90% theirs.
+If a client ask for interview with a freelancer, that means the job is already 90% his.
 Why would you apply for a job where you have few chances?
 Remember, just 10% of the time, clients will hire freelancer after already conducting other interviews only if the interviewed worker doesn’t agree later on.

 That’s why I suggest you to spend more energy on another job where you have a better chance to receive the job offer.

 13: Cover Letter Formatting Mistake